A Few Large Shifts: Layer-Inconsistency Based Minimal Overhead Adversarial Example Detection: Introduction

 The distinguishing features and requirements of our method are summarized in~\autoref{tab:comparison_ours_baselines}, where we compare RT and LT against several representative baselines.
-As shown, our method is self-sufficient (requires no adversarial examples), model-local (requires no external SSL), and low-overhead (no kNN graphs or excessive augmentation), making it suitable for scalable deployment.
+As shown, our method is self-sufficient (requires no adversarial examples), model-local (requires no external SSL), and low-overhead (no kNN graphs or excessive augmentation).
+Furthermore, while prior AE detection works lack the thorough system-level analysis essential for practical deployment, our work addresses this gap by introducing a formal method to select a detection threshold with a guaranteed lower bound on overall system accuracy, as detailed in \autoref{app:system_level_analysis}.
+This enhances the practical reliability of our detector, making it highly suitable for scalable deployment.

-Our key contributions are as follows: \begin{itemize} \item We propose a novel layer-wise adversarial detection paradigm that exploits partial consistency in internal representations of adversarial examples by focusing on feature transformations.
-Unlike prior methods, our approach avoids significant overhead by eliminating the need for heavy augmentations, complex structures to maintain reference sets, external large pre-trained models, such as SSL, or large ensemble models. \item We introduce two practical testing strategies---Recovery Testing and Logit-layer Testing---which identify inconsistencies in intermediate and final-layer representations, respectively, using only the target model's own feature space. \item We evaluate our framework on standard benchmarks (CIFAR-10, CIFAR-100, and ImageNet), demonstrating strong detection performance, low computational overhead, and negligible impact on clean inputs, making it practical for real-world deployment. \end{itemize}

-By focusing on unique internal feature transformations over reference‐based comparisons or heavy augmentations, our method avoids extensive retraining and specialized pipelines while delivering a more efficient, robust detector.
-Next, we review related work, detail our layer‐consistency analysis, and present experiments across diverse adversarial threat models.